 Half price public transport?
 We’re 100% on board.

-But if the Prime Minister's announcement on Monday showed us anything, it’s how easy it is to make public transport more affordable.
+But if the Prime Minister's Cost of Living announcement in March 2022 showed us anything, it’s how easy it is to make public transport more affordable.
 That’s why we’re calling for the Government to go further, by making public transport fares free for everyone.

 At a time when communities have come together to keep people safe, we have also seen a huge transfer of wealth as a result of the economic response to COVID.
 We absolutely need the Government to step in and support our community through these challenging times.
 But it’s crucial that this is done while looking ahead and setting us on track to address other oncoming issues such as the climate crisis.